REDRADAR

 • We assist the client in responding to data subject requests, regulatory inquiries, and security incidents to the extent required by our contract and applicable law.

 This Section governs platform use only.
-It does not affect our role as controller for the data described elsewhere in this Statement (the data we collect about visitors, subscribers, training participants, contacts, prospects, attendees, and candidates).
+It does not affect our role as controller for the data described elsewhere in this Statement (the data we collect about visitors, subscribers, contacts, prospects, attendees, and candidates).

 12. Children